-Almut Möller has been head of the Alfred von Oppenheim Center for European Policy Studies at the German Council on Foreign Relations (DGAP) since 2010.
+Almut Möller has been head of the Alfred von Oppenheim Center for European Policy Studies at the DGAP since 2010.

-From 2008 to 2010 she lived and worked as a freelance analyst, author, and consultant in London.
-Between 2002 and 2008 she was a researcher at the Center for Applied Policy Research (CAP) at Ludwig-Maximilians-Universität in Munich, where she initially worked in the European Union Reform and Enlargement Program.
-Since 2007 she has been head of the Center’s Euro-Mediterranean Program.
+From 2008 to 2010 she lived and worked as a freelance political analyst in London.
+Between 2002 and 2008 she was a researcher at the Center for Applied Policy Research (CAP) at Ludwig-Maximilians-Universität in Munich, where she initially worked in the European Union Reform and Enlargement Program and since 2007 as head of the Center’s Euro-Mediterranean Program.

-Almut Möller was a guest researcher at Renmin University of China in Beijing (2006), Al Ahram Center for Political and Strategic Studies in Cairo (2007), and at the American Institute for Contemporary German Studies (AICGS) at Johns Hopkins University in Washington, D.C.
-(2008).
+Almut Möller has been a guest researcher at Renmin University of China in Beijing, Al Ahram Center for Political and Strategic Studies in Cairo, and at the American Institute for Contemporary German Studies (AICGS) at Johns Hopkins University, Washington DC.

 She is a non-resident fellow at the American Institute for Contemporary German Studies (AICGS), a member of the extended board of Women in International Security (WIIS.de), and a member of the 14th Advisory Board on questions relating to the “Internal Leadership” concept of the German Federal Ministry of Defence.

 Almut Möller holds an MA in political science from Ludwig Maximilians Universität in Munich (2002).
 She also studied at Westfälische Wilhelms Universität in Münster and at the Institut d’Études Politiques (Sciences-Po) in Aix-en-Provence.

 Made possible by the support of German Academic Exchange Service (DAAD) with funds from the German Foreign Office (Auswärtiges Amt - AA)